beacon-biosignals/StableHashTraits.jl/README.md

 To hash the value, each field value (`getfield(f) for f in fieldnames(T)`) is hashed.

-If `StructType(T) <: StructTypes.UnorderedStruct`, the field values are first sorted by the lexographic order of the field names.
+If `StructType(T) <: StructTypes.UnorderedStruct` (the default), the field values are first sorted by the lexographic order of the field names.

 The type of a data type is hashed using `string(nameof(T))`, the `fieldnames(T)`, (sorting them for `UnorderedStruct`), along with a hash of the type of each element of `fieldtypes(T)` according to their `StructType`.